 Lead Scoring: A Concrete Point System

 Lead scoring transforms qualitative signals into actionable quantitative scores.
-Here is an actionable point system, calibrated to identify hot prospects from 50+ points.
+Here is an actionable point system, calibrated to identify hot prospects starting from 50+ points.

 Behavioral Scoring Grid: